Department of International Business

 Point 01

-Business courses plus a foreign language program produce globally active graduates
+Specialized business courses plus a foreign language program produce graduates who can thrive on the global stage

-Together with specialized classes in business, students choose from a diverse offering of classes aimed at improving their foreign language skills starting in their first year, including English for Business Communication, e-learning, Reading in Foreign Languages, and Overseas Field Studies (the latter two classes improve comprehension of international business in foreign languages) .
+Together with specialized classes in business, students choose from a diverse offering of classes aimed at improving their foreign language skills from their first year onwards, including English for Business Communication, e-learning, Reading Course in Foreign Languages, and Field Study (the latter two classes improve comprehension of international business in foreign languages).
 As a rule, all students study abroad during their second year.

 Point 02